Sven-J-Steinert/SBRobot/README.md

 ![alt text](https://abload.de/img/drivervpjqb.png)

 # Case
-I was using a lasercutter to cut the PMMA and MDF.
+I was using a lasercutter to cut the template out of the PMMA and MDF.
+Here is the preview of the case.cdr
 ![alt text](https://abload.de/img/caseh0kdq.png)